Gross. Macroscopic. Microscopic. Topographical. Sounds like we

 curricula is designed to enrich anatomy knowledge each

 year of the program.
-Remembering the knowledge when useful
+Retrieving the knowledge when needed

 in clinical practice is the goal.
 A survey of chiropractic